Best of

 - Best bars The West Loop's bar scene runs from Michelin-starred cocktail rooms to French-café wine bars to the punk-rock venue on the western edge.

-- Best coffee shops The West Loop has a solid spread of independent coffee shops — espresso bars tucked into office buildings, roasters with full counter service, and café-bar hybrids that pour through the evening.
+- Best coffee shops Espresso bars tucked into office buildings, roasters with full counter service, and café-bar hybrids that pour through the evening — the West Loop's independent coffee shops cluster on Randolph, Madison, and Fulton Market.

 - Best Italian restaurants The West Loop carries one of the higher concentrations of Italian restaurants in Chicago, with everything from a Roman-style pizza counter to a wine-bar trattoria to a multi-room red-sauce destination.